xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
 4.0.5  Mar 25, 2015
 	-- bug (dkulp) Move more items back into opengl.
-The preview window in the Sequencer tab is now udated 4.0.4  Mar 24, 2015
+The preview window in the Sequencer tab is now updated -- enh (sean) Created windows icons for xlights to be higher resolution 4.0.4  Mar 24, 2015
 	-- bug (dkulp) Dan has fixed it so aero and non-aero now work on both windows 7 and 8!
 4.0.3	Mar 24,2015